Wanna try something new?

 Free open source's stuff is the new orange and who doesn't need a cross-platform media player when it is also a free-open source.
 So, if you are into new and cool things, we are presenting MPV to you, a fully equipped media player software for windows 10 that is lightweight, simple and truly easy to use.

-Based upon the combination of MPlayer and Mplayer2 (fork to encourage developer activity by removing unmaintainable code and dropping support for old systems), it shares some features with the former projects while introducing many more and some other great items like streamlined CLI options, on screen controller, high quality video output and GPU video decoding.
+Based upon the combination of MPlayer and Mplayer2 (fork to encourage developer activity by removing unmaintainable code and dropping support for old systems), it shares some features with the former projects while introducing many more and some other great items like streamlined CLI options, on-screen controller, high-quality video output and GPU video decoding.
 It is also embeddable with other applications and it is under constant active development.

-You ought to know though, just like the original MPlayer that sets the foundations, MPV is still primarily a command-line application with more advanced user interface allowing the user not only to use the keyboard but also the mouse for the on screen controller.
+You ought to know though, just like the original MPlayer that sets the foundations, MPV is still primarily a command-line application with a more advanced user interface allowing the user not only to use the keyboard but also the mouse for the on-screen controller.
 Even though this last item is not a full-featured GUI yet, there is a number of front-ends available, which use GUI widgets of Qt or some other widget toolkit to offer a more complete graphical interface.

 A good media-player's features

 All in all, you will end up realizing that we are talking some good media player here, and, among several features, the main ones are the following:

 Streamlined CLI options: the foundations' options parser was improved to behave more like other CLI programs.
 Therefore, many option names and semantics were reworked to make them way more intuitive.

 Encoding subsystem: the program also involves the functionality of a video encoding mode that can be used to save files being played under different formats.
 What does that mean?
 Well, you will be allowed to use the tool as a transcoder, supporting more video formats that you would have thought.